maniche04/manualcanias/docs/index.rst

 * :ref:`user-docs`
 * :ref:`dev-docs`

-.. warning:: This documentation is currenty a work in progress.
-In case of any enquiries kinldy email manish@jizanperfumes.com
+.. warning:: This Canias ERP documentation is currenty a work in progress and does not cover the entire system.
+In case of any enquiries / feedback / missing information in the manual kinldy email manish@jizanperfumes.com.

 .. _user-docs: